vphantom/rarch/README.md

 ### pack.reset([*data*[, *metadata*]])

 Delete the entire pack's history.
 If `data` (and possibly `metadata`) is supplied, then `pack.commit()` is invoked.
-This was created as a convenience for use cases where only some packs in a larger tree would need versioning and others would not.
+This was created as a convenience for use cases where only some packs in a tree would need versioning.

 ### Pack iteration